Overview of Osteopathic Medical Education and Accreditation

 The osteopathic medical school curriculum is perhaps most distinguished by the inclusion of osteopathic manipulative medicine (OMM), a hands-on treatment that is used to diagnose and treat people in a primary or adjunctive way, enhancing overall health and the holistic functioning of the human body.
 OMM education usually occurs through year-long first- and second-year theoretical and skills courses and through subsequent clinical experiences.
 OMM education is in addition to, and integrated with, medical training on current and emerging theories and methods of medical diagnosis and treatment.

-For more information on osteopathic medicine, see the overview.
+For more information on osteopathic medicine, see What is Osteopathic Medicine?

 Osteopathic medical schools are accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), recognized to accredit osteopathic medical education by the U.S. Department of Education.
 Learn more here.

 Many osteopathic medical schools are also accredited by a regional educational accrediting organization.

 New colleges of osteopathic medicine (COMs) hold provisional accreditation status during their first four years of student enrollment.
 A college holding provisional accreditation status may admit students and offer medical instruction.
 During the year preceding the graduation of its first class, a provisionally accredited COM will conduct various activities that will allow it to attain fully-accredited status New term will be pre-accrediation, there will no longer be provisional accreditation.